TugboatQA/docs/examples/change-docroot/index.md

-# Change the Document Root Location
+# Set the Document Root Path

 Tugboat does not try to guess where your document root lives in your repository.
 Likewise, it does not try to guess where a web server image expects to serve the